Plate-based single-cell transcriptomics

 - Mapped count tables for downstream analysis

-- A preliminary clustering analysis, done with the Seurat pipeline.
+- Preliminary clustering analysis with the Seurat pipeline.

 Learn more about the results from our services - from a client perspective.